 The other quest that disappeared from my notes was our retrieval of Strago from the Cult of Kefka.
 This was easy: he snapped back to his old self as soon as he saw Relm again.
 But that was just the beginning.
 We also decided to climb the tower behind him, despite its magic-only restriction.
 This took some time but we found it generally manageable, even killing the Holy Dragon part-way up the tower.
 But then… *sigh* but then… we got to the top.
 Inside, we found a powerful relic, the Soul of Thamassa, which would give a party member the vaunted Dualcast ability.
 But even that wasn’t enough to save us from the Magic Master, the cultist boss who attacked us on the way down.

 The Magic Master had one ability over us and one alone: when you killed it, it would cast Ultima.
 Oh, there was this-and-that about the Magic Master changing its weaknesses, Heine-style, but that wasn’t a big worry.
-Ultima, however, would almost certainly kill us even at full health, even with Kyle’s grinding, costing us a time-consuming and tedious climb up the tower.
+Ultima was the real problem, as it would almost certainly kill us even at full health, even with Kyle’s grinding, costing us a time-consuming and tedious climb up the tower.
 We had missed an important Esper that’s typically used to survive this sort of thing (and hadn’t yet learned Re-Raise from Phoenix, though we were trying).
-To make matters worse, while I am missing my notes for this section, I do have our party listing: Strago, who hadn’t been used since well before the end of the world, Locke, similar, Relm, with no abilities and was being held up entirely by her amazing Magus Rod, and Setzer, who was also spectacularly armed.
+To make matters worse, while I am missing my notes for this section, I do have our party listing: Strago, who hadn’t been used since well before the end of the world; Locke, similar; Relm, with no abilities and was being held up entirely by her amazing Magus Rod; and Setzer, who was also spectacularly armed and otherwise spectacularly useless.
 We were fucked.

 My notes pick up briefly here to mention that we finally tracked down Sabin’s master, Duncan, to a cross of trees near Narshe, where he taught Sabin his top-level Blitz for free.
-Unfortunately, my notes are just as inadequate here as before, with just one sentence remaining before the end of our play session, despite Kyle being in control.
-This probably implied that it was late in the night and I was very tired and angry after the Magic Master, because this one sentence is supposed to cover an entire dungeon’s worth of play.
+Unfortunately, my notes are just as inadequate here as before, with just one sentence remaining before the end of our play session, despite Kyle being in control and me presumably at my keyboard.
+This probably implied that it was late in the night and I was very tired and angry after the Magic Master, because this one sentence is supposed to cover an entire dungeon’s worth of play!